 • Disappearance as Superpower: No social media.
 No public persona.
 She vanishes completely into roles, and the less of herself she shows the world, the more electric she becomes on screen.

 • The Quiet Core: After winning Best Actress, her first thought was going home to her puppies.
-She says she's "very much just a lone wolf kind of person" and doesn't think she has "anything very impactful to add to social media."
+No victory lap.
+No social media announcement.
+Just back to the quiet.

 "My grandmother was a horseback rider, and my mom was a horseback rider, and so, naturally, I was riding horses before I could walk, or at least sitting on a horse."